hyunjunian/Poor-Charlie-s-Almanack/en.md

 I’m all for fixing social problems.
 I’m all for being generous to the less fortunate.
 And I’m all for doing things where, based on a slight preponderance of the evidence, you guess that it’s likely to do more good than harm.
 What I’m against is being very confident and feeling that you know, for sure, that your particular intervention will do more good than harm, given that you’re dealing with highly complex systems wherein everything is interacting with everything else.

-> What I’m against is feeling that you know, for sure, that your particular intervention will do more good than harm, given that you’re dealing with highly complex systems wherein everything is interacting with everything else.
->

 **So just make sure that what you’re doing…**

 You can’t make sure.
 That’s my point.